PsyTeachR/msc-data-skills/docs/04-tidyr.md

 {#regex}
 <div class="warning">
 <p>You can use <a href="https://stat.ethz.ch/R-manual/R-devel/library/base/html/regex.html">regular expressions</a> to separate complex columns.
 Here, we want to separate on dashes and brackets.
-You can separate on a list of delimiters by putting them in parentheses, separated by &quot;|&quot;.
-It's a little more complicated because brackets have a special meaning in regex, so you need to &quot;escape&quot; the left one with two backslashes &quot;\\&quot;.</p>
+You can separate on a list of delimiters by putting them in parentheses, separated by “|”.
+It’s a little more complicated because brackets have a special meaning in regex, so you need to “escape” the left one with two backslashes “\\”.</p>
 </div>